Testing Frameworks

 Which steps are necessary to generate test coverage reports with LCOV?

-A. Enable the GCOV
+A. Enable the GCOV compiler flag using add_compile_options(--coverage).

-B. Run lcov --capture --directory . --output-file coverage.info
+B. Run lcov --capture --directory . --output-file coverage.info.

-C. Use add_test(NAME Coverage COMMAND genhtml coverage.info)
+C. Use add_test(NAME Coverage COMMAND genhtml coverage.info) to generate HTML.

-library to all test targets.
+D. Link the gcov library to all test targets.

 Question 5: Handling Test Failures